FilipMielczarek/coffee-mug-rt/README.md

 ## Installation

 Clone repository and download dependencies using yarn or npm, and run development server.
 For API testing please use Postman.
+Create .env file in root folder and declare your own PORT varaible or use the 8080 port.

 ```bash
   yarn